 Congrats!
 Now get out of that hospital and go home to your baby-ready household.
 Remember, don’t sweat the rubber pads on everything at this point.
 Your baby won’t be on the move for quite some time.

 We’re talking about making sure your house has smoke and carbon monoxide detectors, fire extinguishers, and a safe sleeping environment for your baby.
-A safe sleeping environment for your infant should be in the room you sleep in for at least the first 6 months.
+A safe sleeping environment for your infant should be in the room you sleep in (but NOT the same bed) for at least the first 6 months.
 Check out why from American Academy of Pediatrics.

-You can continue talking and singing to your baby to build that relationship with them, but you will notice that this time they are talking back.
+You can continue talking and singing to your baby to build that relationship with them, but you will notice that in a couple months’ time they start talking back.
 Their way of talking is obviously gonna be different than what you’re used to.
 It’s ok to be confused at first, we all are.
 Learning your baby’s cues is something that will come with spending time with your baby.
 You will have a PHD in your own baby’s language by the time they are babbling in English, just give it some time.

 31. Be there